CuriousNom/CuriousNom/README.md

 - 👋 Hi, I’m @CuriousNom aka Aryan
 - 👀 I’m interested in custom roms
-- 🌱 I’m currently learning to build rom from source
+- 🌱 I’m currently learning to build rom from source and also port roms .
-- 📫 How to reach me @aryanbiswas7585@gmail.com
+- 📫 How to reach me
+- Gmail : @aryanbiswas7585@gmail.com
+- Tg : @AryanBiswas

 <!---
 CuriousNom/CuriousNom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.